2829 views| 0 comments

 Store in Refrigerator: Store whole eggs from their shells for 2 - 3 days, covered tightly.

 If the eggs are separated, you can refrigerate raw whites for up to 4 days and unbroken raw yolks, covered with water, for up to 2 days in a tightly sealed container.
 If you can’t use the yolks quickly enough, hard cook them just as you would cook whole eggs in the shell, drain them well and refrigerate them in a tightly sealed container for up to 4 or 5 days.
 For longer storage, freeze raw whites, sugared or salted yolks and cooked yolks for up to 1 year.

-TO STORE EGG YOLKS: Lightly beat 1/4-cup yolks with 1/8 teaspoon salt (use in savory recipes) or 1 to 1-1/2 teaspoons sugar (use in sweet recipes).
+TO STORE EGG YOLKS: Lightly beat 1/4-cup yolks with 1/8 teaspoon salt (use in savory recipes) or 1 to 1 1/2 teaspoons sugar or corn syrup (use in sweet recipes).
 Line another bowl with plastic wrap and pour the yolks into the lined bowl.
 (If freezing one yolk, use a few grains of salt or a pinch of sugar).

 Freeze overnight until solid, then wrap the block securely and be sure to mark the date and number of yolks in the package.
 Double wrap the frozen yolks with plastic or seal with your home vacuum sealer and store in the freezer for up to 3 months.
 Some freeze one egg yolk per ice cube cavity in an ice cube tray, and then transfer them to a plastic, airtight bag.

 To use, thaw in refrigerator and then mix well.
 They will not look the same as fresh egg yolks do, but they work just as well.